Exploring Coastal Flood Risk Through Geospatial Storytelling

 Flooding associated with hurricane storm surge presents a serious threat to many coastal communities in the United States.
 Reducing and managing risks from storm surge is challenging due to the complex relationships among the physical, social, and behavioral dimensions of the hazard, and the inherent uncertainty in storm-surge forecasting.
 Novel approaches in geovisualization provide exciting opportunities for visual communication of the risks and threats of storm surge to the public.

-The 2021 BRIGHTE workshop will provide an opportunity for participants who are interested to explore the role of geovisualizations in hazardous weather risk communication and geospatial storytelling.
-Participants will be introduced to the concepts of space and place, explore how to incorporate the concepts of sense of place into maps and 3D images, and work on designing Esri StoryMaps and Dashboards.
+The 2022 BRIGHTE workshop will provide an opportunity for participants who are interested to explore the role of geovisualizations in hazardous weather risk communication and geospatial storytelling.
+Participants will be introduced to the concepts of space and place, explore how to incorporate the concepts of sense of place into maps, and work on designing Esri StoryMaps and Dashboards.
 By connecting the science of storm surge predictability and uncertainty with geospatial storytelling and concepts of place, participants will learn how to communicate science in a robust yet relatable and actionable way.

 Because problems such as hurricane-related storm surge affect diverse coastal communities in the U.S., it is especially important that representatives from all communities are engaged in the sciences, decision-making, and effective risk communication strategies.
 Students, early-career researchers, and practitioners who are interested in storm-surge risks and GIS applications for hazardous weather communication will benefit from attending this workshop.
 Faculty and students from junior colleges, Historically Black Colleges and Universities, Tribal Colleges, and Hispanic-Serving institutions are encouraged to apply.